Create an Airwallex account today

 10. https://www.payoneer.com/manage-currencies

-Disclaimer: We wrote this article in Q1 2025.
-The information was based on our own online research and we were not able to manually test each tool or provider.
+The information in this article is based on our own online research.
+Airwallex was not able to manually test each tool or provider.
 The information is provided for educational purposes only and a reader should consider the specific requirements of their business when evaluating providers.
-This research is reviewed every six months.
-If you would like to request an update, feel free to contact us at [email protected].
+This research is reviewed annually.
+If you would like to request an update, feel free to contact us at [[email protected]].
 This information doesn’t take into account your objectives, financial situation, or needs.
-If you are a customer of Airwallex Pty Ltd (AFSL No. 487221) it is important for you to read the Product Disclosure Statement (PDS) for the Direct Services, which is available here.
+If you are a customer of Airwallex Pty Ltd (AFSL No. 487221) read the Product Disclosure Statement (PDS) for the Direct Services available here.

 Isabelle Comber